 - To demonstrate comprehension, to apply and manage the guarantee and security of computer systems.

-G9 - Capacity of critical, logical and mathematical reasoning.
+G9 [Avaluable] - Capacity of critical, logical and mathematical reasoning.
 Capacity to solve problems in her study area.
 Abstraction capacity: capacity to create and use models that reflect real situations.
 Capacity to design and perform simple experiments and analyse and interpret its results.
 Analysis, synthesis and evaluation capacity.

 - Critical, logical and mathematical reasoning capacity.
 Capacity to understand abstraction and use it properly.

 Classic cryptography and modern cryptography.

 Private key cryptography and public key cryptography.

 Data Encryption Standard: Description, History, Standardisation, Cryptanalysis.

 Operation modes for block-encrypted systems.